 The most common MS flare treatment is 1 gram of intravenous (IV) methylprednisolone (Solu-Medrol) daily for 3 to 5 days.
 It’s a liquid steroid that’s slowly dripped into your vein through a thin tube.
 Your IV treatment is also called an infusion.

 You can get IV steroid infusions at your doctor’s office, a clinic, hospital, or even at your home.
 Where you get IV steroid treatment may depend on your insurance coverage or what’s available in your area.

 High-dose oral steroids like prednisone are another treatment for MS flares.
 These are pills or tablets.
-You’ll start with a 650 to 1,250-milligram dose that tapers down over 1 to 2 weeks.
+You’ll start with a 650 to 1,250-milligram dose with or without a taper.

 Methylprednisolone pills are another option for MS flares.
-You’ll take 500 milligrams of medicine for 5 days.
+You’ll take 500 to 1,000 milligrams of medicine for 5 days.